B-Whitt/ML-POT/Lab-1/README.md

 ### Step 9.
 Follow the same process as in steps 4-8, except this time add a Spark service.

 ### Step 10.
 We are now going to create a new notebook in our project.
 This notebook will be created from a url that points to the Heart Disease notebook in the github repository.
-Click the `Add projects` link and then the `Notebook` link as shown below.
+Click the `Add to projects` link and then the `Notebook` link as shown below.

 > <img src="https://github.com/bleonardb3/ML-POT/blob/master/Lab-1/images/Add%20Notebook.png"/>